kevinolega/minimalchanges/_posts/2012-04-25-lets-go-back-to-the-beginning.md

 Leo's posts kept me reading.<strong> I hate minimalism but I felt that I could pick up useful things by reading about it.</strong>

-Ish seemed to enjoy reading my notes when I attended business trainings.
+It seems to enjoy reading my notes when I attended business trainings.
 I thought to myself, what if I write something original.
-All these guys were writing about clean up so I decided to write privately and showed them to Ish.
+All these guys were writing about clean up so I decided to write privately and showed them to.
 She said she liked it and if I started she'll be my first reader.
 I started writing during the long commutes to Morong.

 At night, I woke up and felt the urge to write.
 I wanted to put my thoughts to paper.
 I was thinking of names.
 Leo had the feel of a zen monk and he talked about habits.
 I guessed that's why he's Zen Habits guy.
 I was ambitious and aggressive.
 I was thinking if he's a monk then I'm a ninja.